tammo-v/astro-platform-starter/src/pages/foundation.md

 ---

 In symbolic computing, rational expressions are represented as compositional structures.
 A value like `3 / 4` is stored symbolically, with the numerator and denominator preserved as separate components.
-When a sequence such as:
+When multiple rational terms are multiplied, the system performs structural grouping — multiplying all numerators together and all denominators together as independent symbolic streams:

-`3 / 4 + 2 / 5 + 7 / 9 + 1 / 6`
+`3 / 4 * 2 / 5 * 7 / 9`

-is processed, the system performs structural grouping.
-Each numerator is scaled to a shared denominator, the scaled numerators are summed, and the result is simplified:
+is processed as:

-`(3 * 270 + 2 * 216 + 7 * 120 + 1 * 180) / 1080 = 2262 / 1080 = 377 / 180`
+`(3 * 2 * 7) / (4 * 5 * 9) = 42 / 180 = 7 / 30`

+Each component is preserved symbolically throughout the process.
+Grouping enables exactness, reduces intermediate complexity, and allows evaluation to occur only when required.
+This becomes especially useful in extended rational workflows — for example in AI, simulation, or symbolic modeling — where multiple transformations may be applied before a final result is needed.

 Throughout the process, the full expression remains symbolic.
 Grouping allows exactness and reuse, and evaluation into numeric form is typically performed at the end — once the expression has been fully prepared.
 This behavior becomes especially useful in large symbolic sequences — such as those found in AI inference, matrix operations, or symbolic solvers.